shubam341/Task_analyzer-Assignment-/README.md

 It automatically ranks tasks and highlights **the MOST important one to work on right now.**

-Design Decisions & Trade-offs
+ 🔷Design Decisions & Trade-offs
     To balance simplicity, speed, and functionality, several intentional design decisions were made:

 | Decision                                          | Reason                                                                |
 | ------------------------------------------------- | --------------------------------------------------------------------- |